Statistics Explained

 Environmental taxes help to provide the right price signals and incentives to producers, users and consumers to encourage less polluting consumption and to contribute to sustainable growth.
 They may also provide opportunities to reduce taxes in other areas, for example on labour, and if revenue for adequate social protection is protected, they can offer a win-win option for addressing both environmental and employment issues, as laid out in the EU’s Action Plan for Fair and Simple Taxation.
 Environmental taxes support the transition to a climate-neutral economy [5].
 As indicated in the Communication on Business taxation for the 21st century as regards the EU tax mix, behavioural taxes, such as environmental and health taxes, continue to be of growing importance for EU tax policies.
 Well-designed environmental taxes help to support the green transition by sending the right price signals, as well as implementing the polluter pays principle.
 They also generate revenue that could compensate some of the needed labour tax cuts.

-In 2021, environmental taxes accounted for only 5.5 % of total tax revenues in the EU, while labour taxes accounted for 53.5 % in 2020 [9].
-Energy taxes constituted the main part of environmental taxes, accounting for 4.3 % of tax revenues in 2021, followed by transport taxes with a share of 1.0 %.
-In comparison, taxes on pollution and resources – the third component of environmental taxes – remained negligible, accounting for only 0.2 % of total tax revenues in 2021 [10].
-The share of total environmental taxes has fallen considerably since 2016 in parallel to an increase in the share of labour taxes, meaning that in the EU the tax burden is shifting from environment to labour instead of the other way round.
-Across Member States, the share of environmental taxes in total tax revenues ranged from 3.8 % in Luxembourg to 10.0 % in Greece in 2021.
-Compared with 2016, their share has further decreased in almost all EU countries.
-Only Greece – the country with the highest share of environmental taxes in 2021 – reported a 0.2 percentage point increase over this period.
+In 2022, environmental taxes accounted for only 5.0 % of total tax revenues in the EU, which is a new record low in the time series since 2000.
+In comparison, labour taxes accounted for 50.6 % in 2022 [6].
+Energy taxes constituted the main part of environmental taxes, accounting for 3.9 % of tax revenues in 2022, followed by transport taxes with a share of 0.9 %.
+In comparison, taxes on pollution and resources – the third component of environmental taxes – remained negligible, accounting for only 0.2 % of total tax revenues in 2022 [7].
+The share of total environmental taxes has fallen considerably since 2017, when they accounted for 6.1 % of tax revenues.
+Across Member States, the share of environmental taxes in total tax revenues ranged from 3.2 % in Luxembourg to 15.3 % in Bulgaria in 2022.
+Compared with 2017, their share has decreased in almost all EU countries.
+Only four countries — Bulgaria, Greece, Romania and Poland — reported increases in the share of environmental taxes over this period.

 The ratio of labour to environmental taxes shows how much higher a country’s share of labour tax revenues is than its share of environmental taxes.
-In 2020, this ratio ranged from 3.8 to 14.0 across Member States.
-The ratio has also increased in the majority of countries since 2015, indicating a relative shift in taxation from environment to labour across the EU.
+In 2022, this ratio ranged from 2.2 in Bulgaria to 15.1 in Luxembourg.
+It has increased in most Member States since 2017, indicating a relative shift in taxation from environment to labour across the EU [8].

-EU Member States spend on average 2 % of their GDP to protect the natural environment
+EU Member States spend around 2 % of their GDP to protect the natural environment

 Access to technology